elasticio/elasticio.github.io/content/_components/mongodb/index.md

 ## Description

 Integration component to interact with MongoDB databases.
-The component works with the MongoDB versions `2.6` and above.
+> **Note:** The component works with the MongoDB versions `2.6` and above.

-### Technical Notes

-The [technical notes](technical-notes) page gives some technical details about MongoDB component like [changelog](/components/mongodb/technical-notes#changelog).

-## Authentication

-The authenticate and connect with the MongoDB you must create credential with following entries:

-*   **URL** - The connection URL to your MongoDB.
-For example: `mongodb://example.com:2017`or `mongodb+srv://server.example.com:2017`.
-*   **User** - user for connection to MongoDB.
-*   **Password** - password for user to connect with MongoDB.
-*   **Authentication Database** - database that used for authentication user.
-By default it is `admin`, but your case can be different.
-Please check your records.

 ## Credentials

-1. `URL` - URL used to connect with Mongo DB.
+1. **URL** - URL used to connect with Mongo DB.
+Example: `mongodb://example.com:2017`, `mongodb+srv://server.example.com:2017`.
-Example: mongodb://example.com:2017, mongodb+srv://server.example.com:2017 .
-2. `User` - user for connection to Mongo DB.
+2. **User** - user for connection to Mongo DB.
-3. `Password` - password for user to connect with Mongo DB.
+3. **Password** - password for user to connect with Mongo DB.
-4. `Authentication Database` - database that used for authentication user.
-Default: admin.
+4. **Authentication Database** - database that used for authentication user.
+Default: `admin`.
 If you connect to your database via the mongo shell with a command of the form `mongo mongodb://example.com/myDatabase -u myUser -p myPassword` then you should place `myDatabase` in this field.
 If you connect to your database via the mongo shell with a command of the form  `mongo mongodb://example.com/ -u myUser -p myPassword` then you should leave this field blank.
+5. **MongoDB version** - version of the MongoDB.
+One of options:
+- `4.4 and lower (Default)` - Node.JS MongoDB driver version 3.5.9 will be used
+- `5.0 and higher` - Node.JS MongoDB driver version 6.2.0 will be used

 ## Environment Variables